patrickbucher/daily-haskell/diary.md

+# Day 14 (We, 2025-08-21)

+I worked through the theory part of chapter 8 on types and type classes.
+I leave the extended examples for tomorrow and will tackle the exercises on Saturday.

 # Day 13 (We, 2025-08-20)

 No teaching duties today, so I had time to finish chapter 7 by working through the second half of its exercises.
 Some of those were challenging, but I consider it to be quite the appropriate difficulty level for me at the moment.
 Chapter 8 is about the type system, and chapter 9 will be an extended example.
 I must not get frustrated by them and make sure to finally tackle the second part of the book, which finally introduces me to effectful programming in Haskell.
 That will be some weekend material.